Michigan in the Olympics

 Mike Whitaker, Bill Kennedy

-In addition to Bill Mahoney, three other Canadian Wolverine swimmers competed in Munich.
+In addition to Bill Mahony, three other Canadian Wolverine swimmers competed in Munich.
 Byron McDonald placed 6th in the 100 meter butterfly but Mike Whitaker and Bill Kennedy did not make the finals in their events.
 Marilyn Dawson Corson, a Michigan State graduate with Matt Mann family ties to U of M, appeared in her second Olympics.
 She did not place in the 100 meter butterfly but helped the 4x100 medley relay team to 7th place.

 Andrew Hunter, who would earn a masters degree in the U-M College of Engineering in 1975, was Ireland's lone swimmer in Munich.
 His time of 5:6.09 in 1500-meter freestyle was not good enough to move out of the preliminaries.
 His son Andrew swam for Great Britain in Beijing in 2008.